Eugeneus83/currency_monitor/README.md

 When the project is downloaded run the following commands:

 On Ubuntu:
-1) sudo docker-compose build app
+1) sudo docker-compose build
 2) sudo docker-compose up -d
-3) sudo docker-compose exec -it currencymonitor-app && composer update && npm install && npm run dev && php artisan schedule:work
+3) sudo ./docker-compose/entrypoint.sh

 After that you can see the running project by url: http://127.0.0.1:8000